-For a conceptual discussion of logs, see Basic concepts.
+For an index of logging-related terms, see Basic concepts.

 Categories of logs